dominictarr/rc/README.md

   * `/etc/${APPNAME}/config`
   * the defaults object you passed in.

-All configuration sources that where found will be assembled into a prototype chain, so that sources earlier in this list override later ones.
+All configuration sources that where found will be flattened into one object, so that sources earlier in this list override later ones.

 # Formats